 - 1. Where you have been unable to resolve a concern informally, you are entitled to progress to the formal stage. - 2.
 Formal complaints should be lodged as soon as possible but no later than 3 months after the incident or issue has occurred.
 (The school may consider exceptions to this rule for example if the matter relates to child protection or safe-guarding). - 3.
 Formal complaints should, where possible, be put in writing to the Head Teacher, using the Complaints Form (Appendix 2).
 The form should include details of the complaint, action already taken to resolve it and actions that may help to resolve the problem.
 If the complaint concerns the Head Teacher, it should be sent to the Chair of Governors.
 If the complaint is about the Chair of Governors it should be made in writing to the Vice-Chair of Governors.
-The school will acknowledge the complaint in writing within 3 school days of receiving it. - 4.
+The school will acknowledge the complaint in writing within 3 school days of receiving it.
+We will consider complaints made outside of term time to have been received on the first school day after the holiday period. - 4.
 The Head Teacher/Investigating Officer will investigate the complaint.
 If the complaint is regarding the Head Teacher, the Chair of Governors will appoint an Investigating Officer to investigate the complaint.
-If the complaint is about the Chair of Governors the Vice Chair of Governors will appoint an Investigating Officer to investigate the complaint.
+If the complaint is about the Chair of Governors, the Vice Chair of Governors will appoint an Investigating Officer to investigate the complaint.
 The school may appoint an appropriate staff member, governor, HR representative or independent person to investigate.
 The person investigating the complaint should not have had any prior involvement with the case. - 5.
-During the investigation the Head Teacher/Investigating Officer should contact you to clarify the details of the complaint as necessary.
-You will be allowed the opportunity to meet with the Investigating Officer.
+During the investigation the Head Teacher/Investigating Officer may invite you to a meeting to discuss the complaint and fill in any details required.
 If you wish, you may ask someone (not acting in a legal capacity) to accompany you at the meeting for support and to help you to explain the reasons for your complaint.
 The choice of person is your own but it may be preferable to involve someone in whom you have confidence but who is not directly connected with the school.